 Yogi Bhajan on The Nature of Sound

-“Every element of the universe is in a constant state of vibration manifested to us as light, sound and energy.
-The human sense perceives only a fraction of the infinite range of vibration, so it is difficult to comprehend that the Word mentioned in the bible is actually the totality of vibration which underlies and sustains all creation.
+“Every element of the universe is in a constant state of vibration manifested to us as light, sound, and energy.
+The human sense perceives only a fraction of the infinite range of vibration, so it is difficult to comprehend that the Word mentioned in the bible is actually the totality of vibration that underlies and sustains all creation.
 A person can tune his or her own consciousness into the awareness of that totality with the use of a mantra.
 By vibrating in rhythm with the breath to a particular sound that is proportional to the creative sound, or sound current, one can expand one’s sensitivity to the entire spectrum of vibration.
 It is similar to striking a note on a stringed instrument.
 In other words, as you vibrate, the universe vibrates with you.” ~Yogi Bhajan

 Understanding the science behind the Mantra